NehaKumari0xf/JavascriptDemoProject/README.md

 # JavascriptDemoProject
-This is my demo project games using html, javascript, css.
-This folder contains many demo project like:-
+This is my demo projects using HTML, JAVASCRIPT, CSS, BOOTSTRAP.
+This folder contains many demo projects like.
 1. DOM Example
 2. Date Animation
 3. Dropdown and DateAnimation